chadn/docker-compose/README.md

 # docker-compose
+This repo just contains some example docker-compose files.

-Example docker-compose files, like spinning up jira and bitbucket
+For example, see [atlassian/README.md] for more on spinning up jira and bitbucket in docker.